-Performance Measure TOTAL PERMITTED SITES/FACILITIES Number of permits/licenses issued Number of permits/licenses in effect at fiscal year end 96 OTHER REGULATED SITES/FACILITIES Number of in-state certified drinking water laboratories 43 Number of out-of-state certified drinking water laborate ories 54 INSPECTIONS Number of sites inspected ("inspected" defined as at the ne site) 8 Number of sites audited but not inspected (places whe ere MDE reviewe d submittals but did not go to the site) 106 Number of sites evaluated for compliance (sum of the two measures al pove) 114 Number of inspections, spot checks (captures number of compliance a ctivities at sites) 11 Number of audits (captures number of reviews of file/s ubmittals for con npliance) 106 Number of inspections, audits, spot checks (sum of the e two measures a above) 117 COMPLIANCE PROFILE Number of inspected sites/facilities with significant viol ations 0 Percentage of inspected sites/facilities with significant violations 0% Inspection coverage rate (number of sites inspected/c overage universe e) 19% SIGNIFICANT VIOLATIONS Number of significant violations involving environmental or health impact 0 Number of significant violations based on technical/preventative deficiencies 0 Number of significant violations carried over awaiting of disposition from p previous fiscal 0 year Total number of significant violations (sum of the three measures above) 0 DISPOSITION OF SIGNIFICANT VIOLATIONS Resolved 0 Ongoing 0 ENFORCEMENT ACTIONS 1 Number of compliance assistance rendered 1 0 Administrative Civil/Judicial Total Number of show cause, remedial, corrective actions 0 0 0 issued Number of stop work orders 0 0 0 Number of injunctions obtained 0 0 0 Number of penalty and other enforcement actions 0 0 0 Notices given to public by water systems under Section 9-410 N/A Number of referrals to Attorney General for possible criminal action 0 PENALTIES Amount of administrative or civil penalties obtained (\$ collected in FY) \$0
+Performance Measure PERMITTED SITES/FACILITIES Number of permits/licenses issued Number of permits/licenses in effect at fiscal year end 96 OTHER REGULATED SITES/FACILITIES Number of in-state certified drinking water laboratories 43 Number of out-of-state certified drinking water laborate ories 53 INSPECTIONS Number of sites inspected ("inspected" defined as at the ne site) 1 Number of sites audited but not inspected (places whe ere MDE reviewe d submittals but did not go to the site) 122 Number of sites evaluated for compliance (sum of the two measures at oove) 123 Number of inspections, spot checks (captures number of compliance a ctivities at sites) 1 Number of audits (captures number of reviews of file/s ubmittals for con npliance) 122 Number of inspections, audits, spot checks (sum of the e two measures a above) 123 COMPLIANCE PROFILE Number of inspected sites/facilities with significant viol ations 0 Percentage of inspected sites/facilities with significant violations 0% Inspection coverage rate (number of sites inspected/coverage universe) SIGNIFICANT VIOLATIONS Number of significant violations involving environmental or health impact Number of significant violations based on technical/pre eventative deficie ncies 0 Number of significant violations carried over awaiting of disposition from p orevious fiscal 0 year Total number of significant violations (sum of the three measures above e) 0 DISPOSITION OF SIGNIFICANT VIOLATIONS Resolved 0 Ongoing 0 ENFORCEMENT ACTIONS Number of compliance assistance rendered 1 0 Administrative Civil/Judicial Total Number of show cause, remedial, corrective actions 0 0 0 issued Number of stop work orders 0 0 0 Number of injunctions obtained 0 0 0 Number of penalty and other enforcement actions 0 0 0 Notices given to public by water systems under Section 9-410 Number of referrals to Attorney General for possible criminal action PENALTIES Amount of administrative or civil penalties obtained (\$ collected in FY) \$0

 This is the total number of laboratories that had certification during the fiscal year and may be greater than the number in effect at the end of the fiscal year.
 Only in-state laboratories receive on-site inspections.

 Coverage rate is computed by dividing the number of inspected systems by the total number of water quality laboratories.